-You’re not alone if you’ve ever used a MacBook and felt like it was heating up faster than your morning coffee.
-From students researching online to professionals editing videos, MacBook users across North America often ask the same burning question: Why does my MacBook get so hot?
+You're not alone if you've ever used a MacBook and felt like it was heating up faster than your morning coffee.
+Understanding the causes of overheating and learning practical steps to address it can extend the life of your Mac.

 Understanding Why Your MacBook Gets Hot